 Q: What activities qualify for CE hours?

-A: Participation in educational programs on topics related to Nutrition, Foodservice, Personnel and Communications, Health Care, Sanitation and Food Safety, and Business Operations qualify for CE.
+A: Participation in educational programs on topics related to Nutrition, Foodservice, Personnel and Communications, Health Care, Sanitation and Safety, and Business Operations qualify for CE.
 Also, the program must be at least 30 minutes long.
 Please see the CBDM Guide To Maintaining Your CDM, CFPP Credential for additional information on qualifying CE activities.
 Also, the program must be at least 30 minutes long.

 Q: How many hours can I report for ServSafe?